-Child Health BC is the secretariat for the BC Healthy Child Development Alliance (the Alliance), a cross-sectoral coalition of more than 40 organizations in BC.
-The Alliance developed a training toolkit and materials for providers that focus on healthy social-emotional development of infants and toddlers.
+A training toolkit and materials was developed for providers that focus on healthy social-emotional development of infants and toddlers.
 The materials have been incorporated into provincial resources and programs such as the Growing Together Toolkit, Healthy Families BC, the GP Practice Support Program Child & Youth Mental Health Module, and Family Resource Programs.